navinskyy/encrypting-thunderbird/README.md

 Select the yourname key.

-Open File.
+Open the File menu.

 Choose Export Public Key(s) To File.

-Save the key as an .asc file.
+Save the public key as an .asc file.

-Example:
+Example filename:

 yourname-public.asc

-🛡️ Security Rule

-Export only the public key.
+Security Rule: Export only the public key.
 Never distribute the secret/private key.

-05 · Transfer the Public Key to the cs VM
+Step 5 — Transfer the Public Key to the cs VM

-Move:
+Move the following file from the yourname VM to the cs VM:

 yourname-public.asc

-from the yourname VM to the cs VM.

-VMware Transfer Options
+You can use a controlled VMware laboratory transfer method, such as:

-📁 VMware Shared Folders
+VMware Shared Folders

-📂 Laboratory file-transfer location
+A laboratory file-transfer location

-🔄 Another controlled transfer method between the VMs
+Another controlled method available between the VMs

-ℹ️ Important

-The .asc file is a public-key file.
+Important: The .asc file is a public-key file.
 It is not the encrypted email itself.

-06 · Import the yourname Public Key into cs's Thunderbird
+Step 6 — Import the yourname Public Key into cs's Thunderbird

 On the cs Thunderbird VM: